-The best DACs for Apple Music Lossless 2021 | Engadget
+The best DACs for Apple Music Lossless in 2023 | Engadget

 Okay, you were expecting serious outboard gear and we start by showing you a basic adapter?
 Yes, because this one supports 96kHz audio (24-bit) and is about as straightforward as you can get.
 Simply plug into your USB-C device (or USB-A with an… adapter), connect your headphones and away you go.
 There are no buttons, no controls, nothing to charge.

-While this dongle doesn’t support 192kHz, the move up to 96kHz is still firmly in the “hi-res” audio category, and its super low profile and ease of use make it a great option for those that want an audio bump without going full-bore external DAC.
+While this dongle doesn’t support 192kHz, the move up to 96kHz is still firmly in the “hi-res” audio category, and its super low profile and ease of use make it a great option for those that want an audio quality bump without going full-bore external DAC.

 Of course, this dongle is best suited to devices with a USB-C port such as the iPad Pro, MacBook or most Android phones.
 As noted earlier, it’s possible your Android already supports hi-res audio and a simple passive dongle is all you need, but given the price and quality of this one, at least you know what you’re getting, as the specific details of audio support for every Android phone out there are often hard to find.

-The downside is that this adapter won’t do much to help drive headphones with higher impedance, so it’s less suited to audiophiles who really need more power to drive their favorite cans.
+The downside is that this adapter won’t do much to help drive higher impedance headphones, so it’s less suited to audiophiles who really need more power to drive their favorite cans.
 I used this on both an Android phone and an iMac and it worked just fine, although with Apple computers you need to head to the Audio/MIDI settings first to make sure you’re getting the highest quality available.

 Best for streamlined desktop use with high-end headphones: Apogee Groove

 Apogee gear is usually found in the studio.
 The Groove takes the company’s decades of audio experience and squeezes it into a highly portable DAC that’s perfect for those who want a lightweight option for their desktop or laptop.
-We’re stepping up the quality here with support for 192 kHz (24-bit), which will cover everything from Apple’s new lossless service.
+We’re stepping up the sound quality here with support for 192 kHz (24-bit), which will cover everything from Apple’s new lossless service.

 Connecting your iPhone to the Groove is a little more complicated.
 It works just fine, but you’ll need something like the Apple Camera kit, as it needs external power.
 In short, it gets a bit “dongly” but it works if you want something for your desktop first, that can do double duty on iPhone.
 Android support is a little hit and miss, though you would still need a way to feed it power while in use.